Peping Cojuangco: Congressman (1980s–1990s)

 In 1989 to 1992, Cojuangco served as an elected Secretary-General of Laban ng Demokratikong Pilipino.
 In 1987, Cojuangco was elected again as a member of the House of Representatives from Tarlac's First District and won re-election in 1992 and 1995.
 He served the post until 1998.
 During the 8th Congress, Cojuangco served as an elected Chairman of the Committee on Agriculture and later the chairman of the Committee on Public Order and Security.
 He was also then a part of the Committee on Economic Affairs and Foreign Relations as a ranking member.
 Cojuangco was also the principal author of the Department of the Interior and Local Government Act of 1990 which established Philippine National Police and caused the consolidation of public safety agencies under the Department of the Interior.
 At the 9th Congress he served as chairman of the Special Committee on Food Security and authored the Agrarian Reform Communities Act as part of the agriculture body.

 KAMPI

 Cojuangco also became the founding chairman of Kampi which was originally organized in 1997 to support the presidential bid of then Senator Gloria Macapagal Arroyo in the 1998 Philippine elections.
-Arroyo then later settled to run for vice president instead after Kampi merged with Lakas-NUCD which had Jose de Venecia Jr. as its standard bearer.
+Arroyo then later settled to run for vice president instead after Kampi formed a coalition with Lakas–NUCD which had Jose de Venecia Jr. as its standard bearer.